Lionfish: Long-term effects of invasion

-Lionfish have successfully pioneered the coastal waters of the Atlantic in less than a decade, and pose a major threat to reef ecological systems in these areas.
-A study comparing their abundance from Florida to North Carolina with several species of groupers found they were second only to the native scamp grouper and equally abundant to the graysby, gag, and rock hind.
-This could be due to a surplus of resource availability resulting from the overfishing of lionfish predators like grouper.
-Although the lionfish has not expanded to a population size currently causing major ecological problems, their invasion in the United States coastal waters could lead to serious problems in the future.
-One likely ecological impact caused by Pterois could be their impact on prey population numbers by directly affecting food web relationships.
-This could ultimately lead to reef deterioration and could negatively influence Atlantic trophic cascade.
+Although the lionfish population has not expanded to a size currently causing major ecological problems, their invasion in the United States coastal waters could lead to serious problems in the future.
+One likely ecological impact caused by lionfish would be their impact on food web relationships and prey population numbers.
+This could ultimately lead to reef deterioration and could negatively influence the Atlantic food chain.
 Lionfish have already been shown to overpopulate reef areas and display aggressive tendencies, forcing native species to move to waters where conditions might be less than favorable.

-Lionfish could be reducing Atlantic reef diversity by up to 80%.
-In July 2011, lionfish were reported for the first time in the Flower Garden Banks National Marine Sanctuary off the coast of Louisiana.
-Sanctuary officials said they believe the species will be a permanent fixture, but hope to monitor and possibly limit their presence.

-Since lionfish thrive so well in the Atlantic and the Caribbean due to nutrient-rich waters and lack of predators, the species has spread tremendously.
-A single lionfish, located on a reef, reduced young juvenile reef fish populations by 79%.
+Lionfish could reduce Atlantic reef diversity by up to 80%.